Lindelt/NS-HTML-BBCode-Converter/README.md

 ```
 data-font = "={font}"
 Contains the font family that this text should use.
-Defaults to "=Helvetica"
+Defaults to "=Verdana" if
-if no value is provided.
+no value is provided.
 ```

 ### Text Color \[color\]